 Arthritis is the nation’s leading cause of disability, and many Americans eventually develop some form of the condition.
-Larger joints like hips and knees tend to get a lot of attention, as they can severely affect mobility.
-But arthritis pain in hands can affect quality of life, especially after retirement.
+Larger joints like hips and knees tend to get a lot of attention, as they can severely affect mobility if not treated with medication like Celebrex.
+But arthritis pain in hands can affect the quality of life, especially after retirement.

 What is arthritis and Why Does it Hurt?

 “Arthritis” is a general term used to describe a range of joint disorders.
 Among the most common are: